billroy/bitlash-commander/README.md

 ## To Do / Bugs

-- doc: commander sketch
+- doc:

-- BUG: npm install fails at startup
+	- new frontpage
-	- can't open log/datalog
+	- new install
-	- there is no panels directory so save doesn't work
+	- commander sketch

 - BUG: panel properties color changes don't punch through to new buttons
 - mustache-expand the label text